Colostomy: Colostomy and irrigation

 People with colostomies who have ostomies of the sigmoid colon or descending colon may have the option of irrigation, which allows for the person to not wear a pouch, but rather just a gauze cap over the stoma, and to schedule irrigation for times that are convenient.
 To irrigate, a catheter is placed inside the stoma, and flushed with water, which allows the feces to come out of the body into an irrigation sleeve.
 Most colostomates irrigate once a day or every other day, though this depends on the person, their food intake, and their health.

 Complications

-Parastomal hernia (PH) is the most common late complication of stomata through the abdominal wall, occurring in 10-25% of the patients.
+Parastomal hernia (PH) is the most common late complication of stomata through the abdominal wall, occurring in 10-25% of patients, even up to 50% by some estimates.
 Prolapse of bowel wall through the stoma occasionally happens and can require reoperation to repair.

+Following reversal of a colostomy, purse-string skin closure has been associated with a lower risk of surgical site infection than linear skin closure, and may lead to higher patient satisfaction, though current evidence suggests little or no difference in incisional hernia or operative time.

+Clinical pilates-based exercises have been demonstrated to improve patients' core abdominal strength and to reduce the risk of a hernia worsening.

 Other common complications of colostomy are high output, skin irritation, prolapse, retraction, and ischemia.